A nonlinear version of Bourgain's projection theorem: Introduction and statement of results

 In Section \ref{sec:applications} we derive several applications and generalizations of Theorems \ref{thm:main-continuous} and \ref{thm:main-discrete}.
 We begin in \S\ref{subsec:real-analytic} with a straightforward application to one-parameter real-analytic families.
 In \S\ref{subsec:distance-sets}, we complete the proof of Theorem \ref{thm:main-distance-sets}.
 In \S\ref{subsec:incidences}, we apply Theorem \ref{thm:main-discrete} to obtain incidence bounds for discretized families of curves, see Theorem \ref{thm:incidences}.
 This result is new even for lines; in this particular case, it complements results of M.~Bateman and V.~Lie \cite{BatemanLie19}, and of L.~Guth, N.~Solomon and H.~Wang \cite{GSW19}.
 Note that Theorem \ref{thm:main-continuous} only applies to projections onto the real line.
 In \S\ref{subsec:higher-rank}, we indicate how to use W.~He's extension of Bourgain's projection theorem to higher rank projections in order to derive a higher rank extension of Theorem \ref{thm:main-continuous}, see Theorem \ref{thm:main-continuous-higher-rank}.
 Finally, we use this higher rank version to study spherical projections in \S\ref{subsec:spherical}, in particular extending recent results of T.~Orponen, and of B.~Liu and C-Y.~Shen.

-As indicated earlier, Appendix \ref{sec:spherical-projections} contains a variant, and a higher dimensional generalization, of a spherical projection result of T.~Orponen \cite{Orponen19}.
+As indicated earlier, Appendix \ref{sec:entropy-of-projections} contains the proof of Proposition \ref{prop:good-bound-from-below}, a crucial estimate of the entropy of a smooth image of a measure in terms of linearized images of small pieces of the measure in a multiscale decomposition.
+These are a key ingredient in the proofs of Theorems \ref{thm:main-continuous} and \ref{thm:main-discrete}.
+The ideas in this appendix are not new, but the statements differ enough from existing ones in the literature that we have chosen to include a complete proof.
+Likewise, Appendix \ref{sec:spherical-projections} contains the proof of Theorem \ref{thm:radial-positive-dim}, a higher dimensional variant of a spherical projection result of T.~Orponen \cite{Orponen19}.
 The results in this appendix are used in the proofs of Theorem \ref{thm:main-distance-sets} in \S\ref{subsec:distance-sets} and of Theorem \ref{thm:radial-projections-dim} in \S\ref{subsec:spherical}.
-Although we follow Orponen's ideas closely, there are several changes in the details, so we include full details for completeness.
-Likewise, Appendix \ref{sec:entropy-of-projections} contains a crucial estimate of the entropy of a smooth image of a measure in terms of linearized images of small pieces of the measure in a multiscale decomposition, see Propositions \ref{prop:entropy-of-image-measure} and \ref{prop:good-bound-from-below}.
-These are a key ingredient in the proofs of Theorems \ref{thm:main-continuous} and \ref{thm:main-discrete}.
-The ideas in this appendix are not new, but the statements differ enough from existing ones in the literature that, again, we have chosen to include a complete proof.
+Although we follow Orponen's ideas closely, there are several changes in the details, so again we include full details for completeness.